 To see the CVSS score of a vulnerability

 In USM Anywhere you can find active vulnerabilities and inactive vulnerabilities.
-When you run a scan on an asset and USM Anywhere finds a vulnerability, this vulnerability is active.
+When you run a scan on an asset and USM Anywhere finds a vulnerability, this vulnerability is active for that specific asset.
 If you later run a new scan over the same asset and USM Anywhere finds more vulnerabilities, but the vulnerability found in the previous scan has not been found in this new scan, this vulnerability is inactive and the new vulnerabilities are active.
 Inactive vulnerabilities are those who are not present in the latest scan but were in a previous one.

 A Practical Example

 USM Anywhere finds 15 vulnerabilities when you run a scan over an asset, so you will see "active: 15, inactive: 0".
 Then you fix these vulnerabilities.
 A week later, you run a scan over the same asset.
 This new scan finds 3 vulnerabilities, so you will have 3 vulnerabilities active out of 15 vulnerabilities found and USM Anywhere will display "active: 3, inactive: 12".

 Searching Active or Inactive Vulnerabilities